North American Free Trade Agreement Treaty Signing – October 1992

 - Academic standing in first-semester courses 15 points

-- Letter of recommendation from a Bush School faculty member 15 points
+- Recommendation from a Bush School faculty member 15 points

 After the Mosbacher Internship Advisory Committee reviews the applications, it will inform successful applicants.
 It is important to note that the financial award is contingent upon the awardee taking an internship in a major trade-related organization approved by the Director of the Mosbacher Institute.